 In the grande theme of things, how many people get married in New York?
 Everyday there are people meeting, going on dates, falling in love, and tying the knot.
 The Brooklyn Botanic Garden in New York has become a shelter for lovebirds and on October 17th, Nicole and Michael joined as one to have a gracious fall wedding.

 The beautiful and serene location comes equipped with three sections: The Outdoors, The Palm House, and the Atrium.
 Each section more beautiful than the last; the outdoors are engulfed in an assortment of plants and flowers, with trees towering over the venues.
 A pond sits in the center of the garden with a chapel sitting peacefully across from it.
 I cannot justify the beauty of this hidden gem in words.
+The Brooklyn Botanic Garden is seriously the perfect venue for a beautiful and romantic wedding.

 “He will cover you in diamonds someday,” the friend of the bride teases as the bride admires the set of diamond earrings her soon-to-be husband gifted her.
 These will be the earrings that she will lend her future daughter on her first dance, graduation, and when her time comes, her wedding day.
 They say that a woman’s wedding day is a nerve-wrecking day but if Nicole was nervous, she did not show it.
 Her laughter echoed throughout the room as the bridesmaid reminisced on the past.
 It was almost as if time has frozen and all the existed were the good vibes all these women stared.
 It was time to slip into the white gown: a jeweled lace corset with a heart neck line and silky sleeves off the shoulder with white studded scrappy heels twinkling on her toes.
 The last finishing touch was the gift, the diamond earrings.